koendv/openscad-raspberrypi/README.md

 If the sliders for eye separation, out of screen, and near clipping distance are completely to the left, anaglyph is switched off and the 3D display behaves more or less like a normal 2D display.

-In an anaglyph, objects have two outlines: one red outline, and one blue outline.
-For objects that appear in front of the screen, the blue outline is to the right, and the red outline is to the left.
-For objects that appear behind the screen, the red outline is to the right, and the blue outline is to the left.
-If red and blue outline coincide, the object appears to be at the screen itself.
+Standard anaglyph glasses have the blue lens for the right eye, red lens for the left eye.
+In an anaglyph, objects are drawn twice: once in red, once in blue.
+If the blue image is to the right of the red image, the object appears to be in front of the screen.
+If the blue image is to the left of the red image, the object appears to be behind the screen.
+If red and blue outline coincide, the object appears to be located at the screen itself.
+If you want to locate an object *exactly* at the screen, take a look without 3D glasses and set the *out of screen* slider so blue and red image of the object coincide.

 The *near clipping plane* setting can also be used to see inside a 3D model.
 As an example, we will look inside the OpenSCAD logo: